docknetwork/api-docs/source/index.html.md

 ```

 An anchor.
 Either a batched or single.
-Data includes anchor, type (single, batch), block hash, block no and accompanying data (root, proofs) if any.
+Data includes anchor, type (single, batch), block hash, block number and accompanying data (root, proofs) if any.
 The data depends if the anchor was created using API or not.

 ### Properties